 The NILE-COM has requested the World Bank and its partners to organize and host a consultative group - the International Consortium for Cooperation on the Nile (ICCON).
-The objective of the ICCON is to seek coordinated and transparent support for cooperative water resources development and management and other related projects in the Nile Basin.
-Within this forum, Nile riparian countries will seek funding pledges for projects from bilateral, multilateral and possibly private funding agencies.
+The objective of the ICCON is to seek coordinated and transparent

 9. CONCLUSIONS